elennick/retry4j/README.md

             .withMaxNumberOfTries(5)
             .build();

 To specify the delay in between each try, use the **withDelayBetweenTries()** config method.
-This method will accept an integer value (specifying seconds), a long value (specifying milliseconds) or a Java 8 Duration object.
+This method will accept a Java 8 Duration object or an integer combined with a ChronoUnit.

     //5 seconds
     RetryConfig config = new RetryConfigBuilder()
-            .withDelayBetweenTries(5)
+            .withDelayBetweenTries(5, ChronoUnit.SECONDS)
             .build();

-    //500 millis
+    //2 minutes
     RetryConfig config = new RetryConfigBuilder()
-            .withDelayBetweenTries(500L)
-            .build();

-    //2 minutes, using Java 8 Duration
-    RetryConfig config = new RetryConfigBuilder()
             .withDelayBetweenTries(Duration.of(2, ChronoUnit.MINUTES))
             .build();

-    //250 millis, using Java 8 Duration
+    //250 millis
     RetryConfig config = new RetryConfigBuilder()
             .withDelayBetweenTries(Duration.ofMillis(250))
             .build();